Fuchsian differential equations of order 3,...,6 with three singular points and an accessory parameter: Generalities

 \subsection{Spectral type and the number of accessory parameters}

-In this section, the spectral type of a singular point, which characterizes local behavior of solutions at the singular point, is introduced.
+In this section, the spectral type of an equation at a singular point, which characterizes local behavior of solutions at the singular point, is introduced.
 The set of spectral types of a Fuchsian differential equation determines the number of accessory parameters. \begin{dfn}Consider a Fuchsian differential equation $P$ of order $n$.
-Suppose at a singular point, the local exponents are given as $\{s,\ s+1,\ \dots,\ s+r,\ e_1,\ \dots,\ e_{n-r-1}\}$, where $s, e_1,\dots,e_{n-r-1}$ are {\it generic} (no algebraic relation among them), and the local solutions do not have logarithmic terms ({\it i.e.}, local monodromy is semi-simple).
-In this case, we say the singular point has the {\it spectral type} $(r+1)1\dots1$.
+Suppose at a singular point, the local exponents are given as $\{s,\ s+1,\ \dots,\ s+r-1,\ e_1,\ \dots,\ e_{n-r}\}$, where $s, e_1,\dots,e_{n-r}$ are {\it generic}, and the local solutions do not have logarithmic terms ({\it i.e.}, local monodromy is semi-simple).
+In this case, we say the singular point has the {\it spectral type} $r1\dots1$.
 For the spectral type in a more general situation, see \cite{Osh,Hara}.\end{dfn}

 For example, the equations $H_6$ and the Gauss equation $E_2$ have spectral types 3111 and 11 at the three singular points, respectively.
 They are written as